A 10-Year Retirement Planning Checklist

 Check your investment allocation.
 As you get older, shifting your portfolio from stocks to bonds makes sense to protect your savings.
 For example, the rule of 120 says to subtract your age from 120 to find the maximum amount you should hold in stocks.
 If you’re 55, you should have up to 65% of your portfolio in stocks, with the rest in bonds.

-If you feel behind on your savings, you could aim to be on the higher end for stocks for more growth.
+If you feel like you are behind on your savings, you could aim to hold a higher percentage of your portfolio in stocks for more growth.
 “You need to balance the risk of losses against the risk of not having enough money in retirement,” says Thrivent’s Birr.

 But don’t take this too far.
 “There’s a temptation when you don’t have enough savings to try beating the market with risky investments,” warns John.
-High-risk investments and strategies — such as crypto, options or day-trading — are more likely to blow up in your face than to pay off.
-Unscrupulous companies prey on people worried about retirement.
+High-risk investments and strategies — such as crypto, options, or day-trading — are more likely to blow up in your face than to pay off.
+Unscrupulous companies prey on fears about not having enough saved for retirement.
 “I get 10 to 15 emails a day in my spam folder with ‘can't-miss’ ways to build my savings.
-They’ll improve the lives of the people making the offer but not me,” says John.
+They’ll improve the lives of the people making the offer, but not me,” says John.

 If you’re unsure how to balance your portfolio, look for a target-date fund.
 You pick the year you want to retire, and a professional investment manager builds a suitable portfolio for your timeline.
 Kiplinger has some suggestions for the best target-date fund families.